Nintinugga: Nintinugga and other healing goddesses

 Various goddesses associated with healing, namely Nintinugga, Gula, Ninisina, Ninkarrak, Bau and Meme, formed an interconnected network in Mesopotamian religion, either due to analogous functions or shared associations with other deities.
 The existence of multiple similar goddesses responsible for medicine reflected the well attested phenomenon of local pantheons typical for individual cities or regions.
 However, while a degree of interchangeability is attested, Nintinugga was usually regarded as distinct from the other similar goddesses.
 Their individual character was reflected in distinct traditions regarding their parents and spouses, as well as in associations with separate cult centers.
 For example, while Nintinugga was associated with Nippur, Ninisina was the goddess of Isin, Gula most likely originated in Umma, and Ninkarrak was worshiped in Sippar.

 An association between Nintinugga and Ninisina is attested in sources from the Old Babylonian period, and might have been meant to strengthen the ties between their respective cities, Nippur and Isin.
-However, they were not necessarily interchangeable, and references to the former traveling to visit the latter in Isin are known.
+However, they were not necessarily interchangeable, and references to the former traveling to visit the latter in Isin are known from literary texts.

 In the Gula Hymn of Bulluṭsa-rabi, a syncretistic work composed at some point between 1400 and 700 BCE which equates the eponymous goddess both with other medicine goddesses and with deities of different character, such as Nanshe and Ninigizibara (a minor goddess from the entourage of Inanna, described as a harpist), Nintinugga appears as one of the names assigned to her.
 Despite the syncretistic approach, each section focuses on the individual traits of each deity, and that dedicated to Nintinugga highlights both her character as a healing goddess and her connection to the underworld.
-However, sources from Nippur indicate that Gula in the local theology was equated with Ninisina, not Nintinugga, possibly due to their character being more similar.
+However, sources from Nippur indicate that local theologians equated Gula with Ninisina, not Nintinugga, possibly due to their respective characters being more similar.